Venue & Settings

 | A venue is not showing in the venue list | You must have an active membership at the venue.
 Ask the venue Owner to invite you via Team → Invite Team Member. |

-| "Add venue" button shows a lock icon and a "Pro" badge | You need an active Pro subscription on at least one venue before you can add another.
+| "Add venue" button shows a lock icon and a "PRO" badge | You need an active Pro subscription on at least one venue before you can add another.
 Go to Settings → Subscription to upgrade. |

 | Data from another venue is showing after I switched | Check which venue is active, look for the checkmark in the profile menu (web) or the highlighted venue in Settings (mobile). |